Skip to content

 What's overwritten

-Personal contact and identity data on the user account (email address, display name, OAuth subject, last login timestamp, time zone) is overwritten to null.
+Personal contact and identity data on your account (email address, display name, OAuth subject, last login timestamp, time zone) is overwritten to null.

 A small set of non-identifying data is kept: